 The Olympic Stadium holds significant importance in German history.
 The 1936 Summer Olympics that were known as Hitler’s Games were held here and used as a status symbol to demonstrate the power and athleticism of the German people.
 The stadium was built to eclipse the Los Angeles games of 1932, with Germany building a new 100,000-seater track and field stadium.

 To really capture the momentous occasion, a closed-circuit television system and radio network with the filmmaker Leni Riefenstahl, a favourite of Adolf Hitler, was commissioned to film the games for $7 million.
 Leni Riefenstahl created the film Olympia; the method of filming used for the film has led to the discovery and pioneering techniques now common in the filming of sports.

 The stadium is still located in the same place, although it has been modernised and most recently, it hosted the 2009 World Athletics Championships.
 The Olympic Stadium is a great historical attraction as it is historically and architecturally important to the third Reich era of German history during Hitler’s time in power.

 Here you can see the guided tour options available at the stadium.

 In its permanent exhibition, The Jewish Museum Berlin, opened in 2001, presents the history of Jewish life in Germany from the middle ages until the present.
 The museum is also quite possibly one of the most exciting examples of contemporary architecture in Berlin.
 It has been designed and built to resemble a shattered Star of David.

 In addition to the exhibition rooms, the interior contains the windowless Holocaust Tower.
-There are a number of other exhibits to see on the grounds with tours being available which give great insight into Jewish History.
+There are several other exhibits to see on the grounds with tours being available which give great insight into Jewish history.